-An applicant may not establish GMC if he or she has engaged in prostitution, procured or attempted to procure or to import prostitutes or persons for the purpose of prostitution, or received proceeds from prostitution during the statutory period.
-[39] The Board of Immigration Appeals (BIA) has held that to "engage in" prostitution, one must have engaged in a regular pattern of behavior or conduct.
-[40] The BIA has also determined that a single act of soliciting prostitution on one's own behalf is not the same as procurement.
-[41]
+An alien may not establish GMC if he or she has engaged in prostitution, procured or attempted to procure or to import prostitutes or persons for the purpose of prostitution, or received proceeds from prostitution during the statutory period.
+The Board of Immigration Appeals (BIA) has held that to "engage in" prostitution, one must have engaged in a regular pattern of behavior or conduct.
+The BIA has also determined that a single act of soliciting prostitution on one's own behalf is not the same as procurement.
+In the same as procurement.